Mormonism and women: 20th and 21st centuries changes in church policies about women

 Brigham Young University (BYU), the LDS Church's flagship educational institution, has made several changes in its policy towards women.
 In 1975, the four-year, full tuition and boarding expenses presidential scholarship was changed from only being available to men to being available to an equal number of men and women.
 BYU established a Women's Research Institute in 1978.
 Among its directors over its 21 years of existence was Marie Cornwall.
 At the end of 2009, BYU restructured its Women's Studies Programs, freeing more money for research on women's issues by ending an institute staff, placing the Women's Studies Minor in the Sociology Department and thus putting all the money that had been split between research and staff directly into research expenditures.

 In 2013, the church adjusted the leadership council in its missions to include a greater role for the wife of the mission president and by creating a new role, called "sister training leader".
 The new Mission Leadership Council expands the use of councils to govern the church at every level.
 Also in 2013, the organization Ordain Women was established by LDS women who supported the extension of priesthood ordinations to women.
 On November 1, 2013, the church announced that beginning in 2014, a general women's meeting, conducted by the Relief Society, Young Women, and Primary organizations, would be held in connection with its bi-annual general conferences.
 In 2015, the church appointed women to its executive councils for the first time: Linda K. Burton, president of the Relief Society, Rosemary Wixom, president of the Primary, and Bonnie L. Oscarson, president of the Young Women's organization, to three high-level church councils (one woman to each).

+On March 18, 2026, a letter from the First Presidency to church leaders was written, saying, "The First Presidency and Quorum of the Twelve Apostles have determined that, effective immediately, the bishop may call a man or a woman to serve as ward Sunday school president".
+The letter also said, "If a man is called as Sunday school president, he must hold the Melchizedek Priesthood, and his counselors and secretary must be male members of the ward.
+If a woman is called as Sunday school president, her counselors and secretary must be female members of the ward."
+Previously, ward Sunday school presidents could only be men, which is still the case for stake Sunday school presidents and at the general church level, including the Sunday School General Presidency.